 Sandra also collaborated with sculptor Lisa Sanders on a fiction, video, and 3D art installation titled THE GIRL AND THE SHEDDING FOX that was exhibited at the Durango Arts Center in Durango CO through June 2019, and at Yavapai College, AZ in October 2019.

-Sandra is a life and writing coach and the owner of WILD WOMEN LEADERS OF COLOR, immersive 6 month programs that help women professional of color re-discover their confidence, build a story legacy, and learn how to mentor of young women about to start their careers.
+Sandra is a life and writing coach and the owner of WILD WOMEN LEADERS OF COLOR that helps women leaders of color re-discover their confidence, build a story legacy, and learn how to mentor the next gen of young women about to start their careers.